priyanka-111-droid/Restaurant/README.md

 # Restaurant
-Restaurant page made using webpack ,part of Odin project(Full stack Javascript)
+Odin project - Full stack javascript section - Restaurant page

+Objectives: Used webpack and learnt how to add images and styles using webpack.